monika66/GetAndCleanData/README.md

-# GetAndCleanData
+## README.md:
-Coursera: Data Science / Course 3: Getting and Cleaning Data / Programming Assignment: week 4 README.md:   Describes step-by-step how to analys the raw data from UCI study "Human activities
-		 recognized by Smartphones", according to the expected results of the peer graded assignment project "Getting and cleaning data"
+Describes step-by-step how to analys the raw data from UCI study "Human activities recognized by Smartphones", according to the expected results of the peer graded assignment project "Getting and cleaning data"

 Course:       	Getting and cleaning data, Coursera Data Science
 Assignment:   	Peer graded project Assignment, week 4
 Student:      	Monika Hunkeler
 Date:         	28. of May 2017

-INSTRUCTION SECTION:
+## INSTRUCTION SECTION:

 1.)
 Read the Instructions from the Peer Grade Assignment